-There must be a residential character to the overall building.
-If a mixed use building, the mix of uses should be expressed within the architecture of the overall building.
-This may be achieved through the scale and patterning of windows and balconies, the use of projecting bays, and or material selection.
+If a multi-family building, there must be a residential character to the overall building.
+If a mixed-use building, the mix of uses should be expressed within the architecture of the overall building.
+This may be achieved through the scale and patterning of windows and balconies, the use of projecting bays, and or materials.
 Facades must be designed to be viewed from multiple directions.
 The building shall draw relationships to the existing context.
 Community and shared spaces should be expressed within the overall design.
-Should the property be adjacent to industrially zoned land or designated City Truck Route, placement of main entrances, windows, balconies, community spaces and appropriate buffers shall be assessed as part of design review.
+If the property is adjacent to industrially zoned land, a railroad corridor, or a designated truck route, placement of main entrances, windows, balconies, community spaces and appropriate buffers shall be assessed as part of design review.

-e) Three-dimensional elements.
+- e) Three-dimensional elements. - i.

-- i.
 Windows and doors must have raised elements to create shadow and articulation. - ii.
-In addition, three-dimensional elements, such as balconies and bay windows, should be incorporated to provide dimensional elements on a facade.

-f) Ground Floor Commercial.

-- i.
-The ground floor commercial spaces within residential buildings must be at least 12 feet high, as measured from grade to the bottom of the second floor. - ii.
-The ground floor, as measured from grade to the bottom of the second floor, of commercial uses must maintain a transparency of at least 50%. - iii.
-Upper floors must have street-facing windows. - iv.
-Windows must be constructed of clear or lightly tinted glass. - v.
-Tinting above 20% or reflective glass is prohibited. - vi.
-Windows must begin within 3 feet of grade.
+In addition, three-dimensional elements, such as balconies and bay windows, should be incorporated to provide dimensional elements on a facade. - d) The ground floor commercial spaces within residential buildings must be at least 12 feet high, as measured from grade to the bottom of the second floor. - B. Façade Transparency. - a) 50% of the linear frontage of the ground floor must be fenestrated with windows or doors.
+Windows must allow visibility into the interior of the space at least 5 feet from the face of the glass. - b) Windows must begin within 3 feet of grade; - c) Windows must be constructed of clear or lightly tinted glass;

-B. Building materials.
+- d) Tinting above 20% or reflective glass is prohibited; and - e) Upper floors must have street facing windows. - C. Building Materials.